maxsuel13/Amazing-Marvin-MCP/README.md

 The **Amazing Marvin MCP** bridges your [Amazing Marvin](https://amazingmarvin.com/) productivity system with AI assistants like Claude, Cursor, and others.
 Instead of manually copying your tasks and projects into chat, your AI can directly access and understand your productivity data.

+## Why?

+Because I love using Amazing Marvin and want it to play nice with my other tools :)

 ### ✨ Key Benefits

 - 🔄 **Real-time sync** - Your AI always sees your current tasks, projects, and categories